 Color separations for larger scale mosaics and mazes

 There are generators online for many generators to aid with knitting design.
-In 2015 I published a post on working with generated mazes: Gimp charting 1 The mosaic and maze graphics prior to their color separations are not suitable for fantasy fair isle double bed knitting as a shortcut.
-There are simply too many vertical … Continue reading Color separations for larger scale mosaics and mazes
+In 2015 I published a post on working with generated mazes: Gimp charting 1 The mosaic and maze graphics before their color separations are not suitable for fantasy fair isle double bed knitting.
+There are too many vertical white pixel rows begging for … Continue reading Color separations for larger scale mosaics and mazes

 Mosaics and mazes charting meet Numbers, GIMP 3